zitadel/zitadel/CONTRIBUTING.md

 ### Make a PR

 If you like to contribute fork the ZITADEL repository.
-After you implemented the new feature create a PullRequest in the ZITADEL reposiotry.
+After you implemented the new feature create a PullRequest in the ZITADEL repository.

 Make sure you use semantic release: